DataDog/hiring-engineers/answers.md

 The below documentation is a guide to my first steps with Datadog and covers a how to of collecting, visualising & monitoring data.
+Images and code can be found in directories on this branch for reference.

 The below is based on an Ubuntu 16.04 local machine.
 The pre-requisite is to install the Datadog agent on the local machine to allow reporting to your Datadog account, the install process is documented at [Datadog Docs - Agent](https://docs.datadoghq.com/agent/) to select your platform of choice.